Synn95/monopoly/README.md

 ## License

-This project is under GNU general public licence.
+This project is under GPL 3.0 licence.
 See `LICENSE` file for more information

 ## Copyrights